gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 The EnergyData offers an interface to add virial contributions, but also allows access to the raw pointers to tensor data, the dipole vector, and the legacy energy data structures.

+### `FreeEnergyPerturbationData`
+The `FreeEnergyPerturbationData` holds the lambda vector and the current FEP state, offering access to its values via getter functions.

 ### `TopologyHolder`
 The topology object owns the local topology and holds a constant reference